Skip to main content

 FlagDefaultDescription

---workers2Number of concurrent browser workers.
+--workers1Number of concurrent warm workers.

 When to run it